JamesChesterman/GwendolenToolsInstall/README.md

-Please see the file 'Gwendolen IDE Tools Instructions.pdf' for installation instruction.
+Please see the file 'Gwendolen IDE Tools Instructions.pdf' for installation instructions.